krisfur/arch-setup/readme.md

 # 🛠️ Arch Post-Install Script (Kris Edition)

-A post-install automation script for Arch Linux systems using **KDE Plasma** and **NVIDIA graphics**, designed to quickly set up a development- and daily-use-ready desktop after a fresh install with `archinstall`.
+A post-install series of commands for Arch Linux systems using **KDE Plasma** and **NVIDIA graphics**, designed to quickly set up a development- and daily-use-ready desktop after a fresh install with `archinstall`.

 ---

 ## 🚀 What This Script Does

-This script automates the installation of essential tools, developer environments, themes, and optional desktop software.
+This scripts install essential tools, developer environments, themes, and optional desktop software.
 It's designed to be run **after `archinstall` completes and before your first reboot**, or right after your first login.

 ![screenshot](screenshot.png)